christian-schlichtherle/fun-io/README.md

   + Stateless and hence reusable and thread-safe by design (except for their observable side effects, e.g. writing to a file).
   + Composable into stateless I/O subsystems.
-  + Degradeable for interoperability with any code which deals with `InputStream` and `OutputStream` directly.
+  + Interoperable with any code which deals with `InputStream` and `OutputStream` directly.
 + Proper resource management: Streams are properly closed, even if there is an exception in a nested constructor.
   Say goodbye to resource leaks and try-with-resources statements!
 + Supports Java 8 or later and Scala equally well via dedicated APIs.